Hiab is committed to doing its share to limit global warming to 1.5°C.

 Our impacts

-The use phase of Hiab’s products by customers is where the large majority of our greenhouse gas emissions are generated (65% in 2024), primarily due to emissions from diesel-powered machinery.
-Similarly, CO2 emissions from our supply chain are significant (34%), largely stemming from the extraction and manufacturing of raw materials and components, especially steel.
-While emissions from our own operations account for only a small fraction of our total emissions (1%), they remain an important focus for reduction, as they are fully within our control.
+The use phase of Hiab’s products by customers is where the large majority of our greenhouse gas emissions are generated (59% in 2025), primarily due to emissions from diesel-powered machinery.
+Similarly, CO2 emissions from our supply chain are significant (39%), largely stemming from the extraction and manufacturing of raw materials and components, especially steel.
+While emissions from our own operations account for only a small share of our total emissions (2%), they remain an important focus for reduction, as they are within our control.

 Our progress

 Hiab's emission reduction ambitions are aligned with the 1.5°C pathway set forth in the Paris Agreement, reflecting our commitment to doing our share to limit global warming.
-In 2024, our total emissions decreased by 26% compared to 2022.
-Although emission intensity improved, overall emission reduction was primarily driven by a decreased economic activity.
+In 2025, our total emissions decreased by 35% compared to 2022.
+The decrease was mainly due to reduced sales and manufacturing, but increased eco portfolio sales and reduced supply chain emissions also contributed to the development.

 How are we reducing our carbon footprint?